35percent/11tystarter/src/posts/how-to-make-canada-water-viable.md

 It is also inherently unlikely that a London development of 3,700 new homes (and xxx sgm of retail) on a site with lots of empty space, and two underground stations on its doorstep cannot make enough profit to include affordable housing.

-Itseems peculiar that there is no viability assessment of the scheme that BL actually propose building - Quod assess an illustrative scheme, of 3,700 units, not(BNP call it the 'amended' masterplan),
+To cap all this, there is no viability assessment of the actual scheme that is to be built, were BL to succeed with their s73 application.
+Quod assesses an 'illustrative' scheme of 3,700 residential units, many more than the 2,xxxx units BL have planning permission for, but without including the student, co-living and later-life residences, whose steady income streams make them a popular alternative to traditional houses, for developers \[CHECK].
+BNP make their own changes to the illustrative scheme (and also test the concented HPP scheme?), but they too do not test a scheme with the s73 amendents \[CHECK].